OliverCi/freeplane2md/test/expected-freeplaneUserGuide-introduction.md

     -

 <p>
-      Generally, you can <b>fold</b> and <b>unfold</b> a node by clicking the node when the circle with plus or minus sign is showing.
-This circle appears when the cursor is above the node core.
-Folding will hide possible children.
-If a node is folded, it shows a small <b>circle</b> at its <b>child side</b>.
-Unfolding will reveal hidden children.
+      Generally, you can <b>fold</b>Â and <b>unfold</b>Â a node by clicking the node when the circle with plus or minus sign is showing.
+This circle appears when the cursor is above the node core.Â Â Folding will hide possible children.
+If a node is folded, it shows a small <b>circle</b>Â at its <b>child side</b>.Â Unfolding will reveal hidden children.
     </p>
     <p>
     </p>
     <p>
       If you have me unfolded, to my right you see 4 icons wich also are displayed in the toolbar at the top of the screen.
 These are icon-buttons with which you can fold/unfold the descendants of a selected node.
-Right-clicking the folding circle will reveal a context menu with the same icon-buttons for fast access.<br><br>Now click on node <i>Introduction</i>  to hide its children  and notice the circle!
-And thereafter, click again to continue reading the following node.
+Right-clicking the folding circle will reveal a context menu with the same icon-buttons for fast access.<br><br>Now click on node <i>Introduction</i>Â Â to hide its children Â and notice the circle!Â Â And thereafter, click again to continue reading the following node.
     </p>
     <p>
     </p>